rokostik/DOCSystem/README.md

 #DOCSystem :open_file_folder: :cloud:

-The DOCSystem web application supports these awesome use features:
+The DOCSystem web application supports these awesome features:
 * Add folders
 * Add documents (all from pictures to PDF files)
 * The system tracks when you made changes to a document